 From left to right, we tried Chai, Suntan, and Maple.

 Once you’ve got your stripes, wear them for a bit.
 Walk around and check them out in not only good natural light but different light.
 “Remember that for some people, once you put a color on them, that color changes because of different acidities,” Streicher says.
 Everyone’s skin is different; that’s why you need to give it some time and see it in different lighting.

 Then identify your favorite.
-Apply whichever shade you’re liking the best to one side of your face, and keep the stripes on the other.
+Apply whichever shade you like the best to one side of your face, and keep the stripes on the other.
 Again, walk around, find different light, and spend time wearing the shade to ensure you’re getting the truest representation.
-As you can see, this technique worked out for our model, thanks in part to the high-performance yet weightless formula of Flawless Fusion Ultra-Longwear Foundation ($48), which is resistant to oxidation.
+As you can see, this technique worked out for our model, thanks in part to the high-performance yet weightless formula of the Flawless Fusion Ultra-Longwear Foundation, which is resistant to oxidation.

 Now that you’ve finally found your foundation match and put an end that foundation graveyard, what else do you want to Ask an Artist?
 Ask away and professional makeup artist Jenn Streicher could answer your question next.
 In the meantime, check out Streicher’s tips on how to apply eye makeup for small eyes.